KolFoxy/AncestorBotPHP/README.md

 ### Commands:
 - `help` — Lists all commands, or shows command's description if used as `help [COMMAND]`
+- `fight` Play the Farmstead minigame.
+[More information and instructions.](farmstead_readme.md "More information and instructions.")
 - `gold` — Gives a random reward.
 - `remind` or `remind @user` — Teaches you or a user the important lesson about life.
 - `roll`, `roll [MIN] [MAX]` or `roll [MAX]` — rolls a random integer (default roll is from 1 to 6).